 Often families play a critical role in providing support to their adult sons and daughters on the autism spectrum.
 Once youth with ASD leave the school system, responsibility for finding and coordinating services tends to fall to parents and siblings.
 In many cases, adults with ASD continue to live with their parents until parents are no longer able to care for them.
 Even when adults live independently or semi-independently, parents often provide supports (e.g., financial, tangible) that facilitate the son or daughter remaining in that residential situation.
-For adults who are better integrated into their communities, family burden is often significant as they tend to be responsible for coordinating/organizing activities (Myers et al., 2015; Tint et al., 2016).

-Exceedingly high levels of stress among parents of adults with ASD have been found via self-report measures as well as biological indicators of stress (e.g., cortisol; Seltzer et al., 2010).
+For adults who are better integrated into their communities, family burden is often significant as they tend to be responsible for coordinating/organizing activities.
+11,78 Exceedingly high levels of stress among parents of adults with ASD have been found via self-report measures as well as biological indicators of stress (e.g., cortisol79).
 However, there are few interventions aimed at supporting families.
-Most parent-focused interventions in adulthood provide caregivers with skills or knowledge to better support their sons and daughters, and not necessarily to improve their own stress and well-being (Taylor et al, 2017; Smith, Greenberg, & Mailick, 2014).
-Mindfulness-Based Stress Reduction interventions have been shown to be helpful for families of individuals with disabilities, but those studies have primarily focused on families of children (e.g., Dykens et al., 2014).
+Most parent-focused interventions, when their children with ASD are adults, provide caregivers with skills or knowledge to better support their sons and daughters, and not necessarily to improve their own stress and well-being.^{15,16}

 Despite the prominent role of families in the lives of their adult sons and daughters with ASD, their influence is often ignored in research.
-There is a significant research gap in understanding which families are most effective in supporting their adult offspring with ASD, as well as in how to provide services and supports so that families can continue to provide care (Burke et al., 2016).
+There is a significant research gap in understanding which families are most effective in supporting their adult offspring with ASD, as well as in how to provide services and supports so that families can continue to provide care.
 These research questions become even more important in the face of an underfunded adult service system.
 Because housing and other adult services are limited in availability, it is even more critical for policy makers and providers to ensure that families are well-supported so that they can continue their caregiving role as long as possible.
-Further, studies are needed to examine the transition of care from parents to other family members, once parents are no longer able to provide care.
-There is a rich history of caregiver transition research among adults with intellectual disability, but little is known about how this process plays out in ASD.